ghoneycutt/puppet-docs/source/guides/style_guide.markdown

 ### 9.3.
 Attribute Ordering

-If a resource declaration includes an `ensure` attribute, it should be the first attribute specified.
+If a resource declaration includes an `ensure` attribute, it must be the first attribute specified.

 **Good:**